vuongducphuong/documentation/content/applications/finance/accounting/vendor_bills/deferred_expenses.rst

 .. image:: deferred_expenses/deferred_expenses09.png
    :align: center
-   :alt: Automate Deferred Expense on an account in Odoo Accounting
+   :alt: Automate Deferred Expense on an account in Leansoft Accounting

 .. tip::
    You can, for example, select this account as the default **Expense Account** of a product to